| EXTRACT FROM: BORN WITH A TARTAN SPOON

 The prep hall was odour of ink and stale trousers, the studies more

 fragrance of marmalade and magazines with a hint of dead sock.
+We made occasional daring forays into this mysterious world.
+At

 the top of the first corridor was the drying room, always warm as